SELECTING my tree

 https://www.siaq.org/l-arboriculture/mythes-et-realites/

-The growth rate given is only an indication.
-This speed is relative: it is first used to compare the trees with each other.
-Of course, some plants will grow more or less quickly than indicated by the tool, depending on the species or the environment in which they are planted.
-To be more precise, fast-growing trees take up space quickly.
-On the other hand, they generally have a softer or more flexible wood and have a shorter lifespan.
+The growth rate we provide is only an indication.
+Growth rates are relative, and are mainly used to compare trees with one another.
+Some plants grow faster or slower depending on the species and the environment in which they are planted.
+Fast-growing trees get bigger quicker, though they tend to have softer or more flexible wood and a shorter lifespan.

 For more information, visit the Hydro-Québec or AFSQ website.